Benign prostatic hyperplasia

 - Recurrent urinary tract infection

 - Blood in the urine (hematuria).
-The drug finasteride may help some men with this condition and should probably be tried before surgery.
+The drug finasteride may help some men with this condition and is a treatment option before surgery.

 - Bladder stones